jtoy/sensenet/README.md

 ## Reinforcement learning

  SenseNet can be used in reinforcement learning environments.
 The original code used OpenAI's gym as the base and so any code written for gym can be used with little to no tweaking of your code.
 Oftentimes you can just replace gym with sensenet and everything will work.
-Additionally, SenseNet can be used

 ## Supported Systems